 - High credit amounts.
 Borrowing a high loan amount or having a high credit limit can have a negative impact on your credit file.
 This is because the amount you have used of that limit isn’t listed, only the limit itself.
 What you use the loan for will also be considered.

 - Multiple loans.
 Having a few different loans for different elements of your life is generally okay, but having a lot of little loans will have a negative effect on your credit file.
 Try to only use credit when absolutely necessary.

 - Multiple credit listings in a short space of time.
 Applying for or taking out multiple loans in a fairly short period of time will have a negative impact on your file.

 - Regularly moving house or changing employment.
 Change in itself is not necessarily bad, but the short period of time and the irregularity will have a negative impact on your file.

 - Types of loans.
 The type of loan or credit you take out can negatively affect your credit file.
-For example, a personal loan may be seen as more risky than a credit card.
+For example, a personal loan may be seen as riskier than a credit card.

 - Age of your credit file.
 The longer you have had your credit file, the more accurately your behaviour can be predicted.
 By having little or no credit history, there is limited information on which to judge your creditworthiness.